Judith Baragwanath: Career

-In the 1970s she worked as fashion editor for Auckland newspaper the Sunday News and in the 1980s was fashion editor for Auckland paper The Sun.
+In the 1970s she worked as fashion editor for the newspaper the Sunday News and in the 1980s was fashion editor for The Sun.
 In 1982 she was approached by Warwick Roger to write for his new magazine Metro, as a columnist for a series called “Across Town”.
 He also wanted her to contribute to an anonymous gossip column called “Felicity Ferret.”
 This was intended to be both witty and scathing to a degree new to New Zealand readers.
-It was inspired by the gossip columns of English magazines like Tatler, Private Eye and the Spectator.
-For years, no-one knew officially who “Felicity Ferret” was, although many suspected Baragwanath’s role.
+It was inspired by the gossip columns of UK magazines like Tatler, Private Eye and the Spectator.
+For years, few knew who “Felicity Ferret” was, although many suspected it was Baragwanath.
 The “Ferret” referred to Baragwanath, when she appeared in the column, as “Old Black Lips” to deter suspicion.
-It achieved lasting and cult-like status, and was still being analysed more than a decade after it was finally axed in 2002.
-Although several writers, including Warwick Roger and James Allan, are known to have contributed anonymously to the Ferret, Baragwanath is now understood to have been its foremost writer.
-She was ideally placed to report on the scandalous behaviour of Auckland’s pre-1987-crash social elite.
-As well as being a well-connected model and socialite, Baragwanath worked as a waitress and maitre d’ for a series of Auckland restaurants from the 1970s, including The Exchange Hotel, Riccardo's, Clichy, Club Mirage, The French Café, the Verandah Bar and Grill, Tatler and Spectator Bar and restaurant, Café 161, Headquarters, Shanghai Lil’s, Armadillo, and the Alhambra.
+It was axed in 2002.
+Although several writers contributed anonymously to the Ferret, Baragwanath is understood to have been its foremost writer.
+She was ideally placed to report on the scandalous behaviour of Auckland's pre-1987-crash social elite.
+As well as being a well-connected model and socialite, Baragwanath worked as a waitress and maître d' for a series of Auckland restaurants from the 1970s.